aligrand/KarateWood/README.md

 # KarateWood
-a mini game (Karate Kiddo) in C language
+A mini game (Karate Kiddo) in C language
+# Build
+Use CMakeLists.txt in project